paullepoulpe/master-thesis/src/06_Redesign.md

 # Redesigning Delite Ops

-We have seen in the previous section, the generators from DMLL are represented as elems in Delite.
-We now present how these `Elem`s are implemented in Delite.
+As we saw in the previous section, the generators from DMLL are represented as `elem`s in Delite.
+We now present how these `elem`s are implemented.
 We also show the limitations of DMLL and how the improvements in loop fusion help us get rid of these limitations.

 In the following code, we see the encoding that Delite has used until now.